All About Scoil Aonghusa

 Scoil Aonghusa is a co-educational Special School for children between the ages of four and eighteen with Moderate General Learning Disabilities, Severe & Profound General Learning Disabilities and Autistic Spectrum Disorder.
 We also have one early intervention class for children with Autism from the age of three.

 We teach all subjects in the Primary School Curriculum, with the exception of Gaeilge (Irish).
-The NCCA guidelines for Teachers of Students with Special Needs are used to adapt the content of the curriculum so as to meet the needs of our pupils.
+The National Council for Curriculum and Assessment’s ‘Guidelines for Teachers of Students with Moderate General Learning Disabilities: Primary’ and the ‘Guidelines for Teachers of Students with Severe and Profound General Learning Disabilities: Primary’ are used to adapt the content of the curriculum to meet the needs of our pupils.

 The subjects taught to all students (Primary) are:

 Social, Environmental and Scientific Education (S.E.S.E.): History; Geography; Science.

 Students in Scoil Aonghusa at Junior Cycle study the Level 1 Learning Programmes or the Level 2 Learning Programmes.
 Students commence their Junior Cycle studies during the school year in which they turn 13.

 The Priority Learning Units taught to all students (Junior Cycle L1LP) are: